akiipli/Allan/GL_SDL_hybrid/README.txt

 Author here is:
 Allan Kiipli

+1:23 PM 10/7/2019
+Now pressing a in Bind Mode toggles Align Mode.
+This is useful when drawing bones or changing their placement.

 10:30 AM 7/6/2019
 Enchancements to objects binding.
 Now only selected objects are initiated in deformers List by pressing b.